 - Basal cell carcinoma

-The American Cancer Society estimates that approximately 3.5 million cases of non-melanoma skin cancer are diagnosed in the U.S. each year.
+The American Cancer Society estimates that approximately 3.3 million Americans are diagnosed with non-melanoma skin cancers each year.
 The statistic does not account for melanoma cases, which occur less frequently but are considerably more dangerous.